SnoringCatGames/scaffolder/docs/getting_set_up.md

 > TODO: Enumerate and describe each `Sc` property.

+## Automatic Project Settings and Input Map overrides

+> **Note**: Scaffolder will automatically define various Project Settings fields and many Input Map actions.
+You can see which fields and actions are defined in [scaffolder_project_settings.gd](./src/config/scaffolder_project_settings.gd).

 ## Expected console errors

+-   "Invalid get index 'foo'" and "Invalid call.
+Nonexistent function 'foo'"
+    -   These are an artifact of how Godot handles AutoLoads with in-editor `tool` scripts.
+    -   Hopefully, these will have been fixed by the time you're reading this...
-When closing your game, you may see the following errors printed in the console.
+-   When closing your game, you may see the following errors printed in the console.
 These are due to an underlying bug in Godot's type system.
 Godot improperly handles circular type references, and this leads to false-positives in Godot's memory-leak detection system.
 ```
 ERROR: ~List: Condition "_first != __null" is true.
    At: ./core/self_list.h:112